t0mpr1c3/DAKexport/stitches.md

 The following are stitches that we will need to figure out how to encode, in order of approximate frequency or importance in machine knitting.
 We could have a useful prototype even knowing just a handful of these.

+Knit, purl, and possibly others have symbols that change depending on the row number and pattern options.

 (If you add to this list, please try to find the appropriate symbols in one of the Stitchmastery fonts so that I know how best to represent the stitches in Knitscheme.)